GazzolaLab/PyElastica/README.md

 #### A few practical notes
 1) To save a video of the octopus with `Environment.post_processing()`, you need to install `ffmeg`.
 You can download and install it [here](https://www.ffmpeg.org/).

 2) The timestep size is set to 40 μs.
 This is necessary to keep the simulation stable, however, you may not need to update your muscle activations that often.
+Varying the learning time step will change how often your octopus updates its behaviour.

 3) There is a 15-20 second startup delay while the simulation is initialized.
 This is a one time cost whenever the Python script is run and resetting the simulation using `.rest()` does not incur this delay for subsequent simulations.